 - Pour the mixture into the prepared baking dish.

 - Bake for about 30-35 minutes until the eggs are set and the cake is golden brown.

-The leftovers can be served cold (as already mentioned), but they can also be reheated in the oven, at about 120 degrees Celsius/ 250 degrees Fahrenheit for about 10 minutes or until hot.
-You can do it, but I rarely bother, the zucchini pie is delicious when cooled.
+- The leftovers can also be reheated in the oven, at about 120 degrees Celsius/ 250 degrees Fahrenheit for about 10 minutes or until hot.

-Green Onion Quiche – a beautiful and aromatic quiche, this time with crust.
+Green Onion Quiche - a beautiful and aromatic quiche, this time with a crust.

 Swiss Sweet Cherry Pie- this is a typical Swiss kind of pie called Wähe.

 Leek and Pea Frittata - another kind of crustless pie, an aromatic frittata with lots of herbs.